Visibility-Aware Language Aggregation for Open-Vocabulary Segmentation in 3D Gaussian Splatting: Limitations

 \section{Limitations}

 While our approach demonstrates strong performance across multiple tasks, including 2D and 3D object selection as well as 3D semantic segmentation, and exhibits notable generalization to cross-domain settings such as outdoor datasets, certain limitations remain.
 To assess robustness against noisy SAM masks, we conducted stress tests with multi-scale morphological perturbations.
 The results show that our visibility-aware gating achieves superior mIoU and mAcc under moderate noise, while the proposed cosine median maintains low dispersion even under severe corruption, indicating the effectiveness of our robust feature aggregator.
-However, our current framework relies on a fixed threshold to prune Gaussians, which may become over-conservative under extreme noise, leading to degraded multi-view consistency.
-Moreover, our method is designed for static scenes and does not extend naturally to dynamic environments.
+However, our current framework relies on a fixed threshold to prune Gaussians, which can become overly conservative under extreme noise, resulting in degraded multi-view consistency.
+Moreover, our method is specifically designed for static scenes and does not naturally extend to dynamic environments.
 Future work will therefore focus on developing adaptive, scene-aware thresholds and extending our framework to handle dynamic scenes.